The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Cosmological Modelling of the DESI One-Percent Survey

-We employ the SHAM algorithm to construct lightcones for each DESI tracer from the \textsc{Uchuu} simulation boxes.
-For the BGS and LRG samples, the SHAM method assigns luminosities or stellar masses to all \textsc{Uchuu} (sub)haloes in the simulation boxes.
-Specifically, we match their $V_\mathrm{peak}$ cumulative distribution function to our chosen BGS-BRIGHT luminosity and LRG stellar mass functions, with a certain level of intrinsic scatter $\sigma$ as the only free parameter when creating our \textsc{Uchuu} One-Percent BGS-BRIGHT and LRG lightcones in the Planck cosmology.
-We present the methodology in Sections~\ref{sec:uchuu_bgs}~and~\ref{sec:uchuu_lrg}.
-For the ELG and QSO tracers, we incorporate additional parameters to account for incompleteness, which we describe in Sections~\ref{sec:uchuu_elg}~and~\ref{sec:uchuu_qso}.
+We employ the (traditional) SHAM algorithm to construct lightcones for BGS-BRIGHT and LRG DESI tracers from the \textsc{Uchuu} simulation boxes.
+For these samples, the SHAM method assigns luminosities or stellar masses to all \textsc{Uchuu} (sub)haloes in the simulation boxes.
+Specifically, we match their $V_\mathrm{peak}$ cumulative distribution function to our chosen BGS-BRIGHT luminosity and LRG stellar mass functions, with a certain level of intrinsic scatter $\sigma$ in the $V_\mathrm{peak}$-luminosity/stellar mass relationship as the only free parameter when creating our \textsc{Uchuu} One-Percent BGS-BRIGHT and LRG lightcones in the Planck cosmology.
+We present the methodology in Sections~3.3.1.1~and~3.3.1.2.

 In this work, we adopt the peak maximum circular velocity $V_\mathrm{peak}$ as a proxy for (sub)halo mass. $V_\mathrm{peak}$ has been extensively used in numerous studies to accurately reproduce the properties of observed galaxies in large-scale surveys \citep[e.g.][]{Conroy06, trujillo-gomez11, Nuza13, Reddick13, chaves-montero16, RodriguezTorres16, Safonova21}.